Snow! It’s basically winter’s sand. You can roll in it. You can build with it. And you don’t want it in your home.

 Make a start line in the snow by using a stick to draw a line, or with a skipping rope, and see how far your child can jump.
 Snow makes a soft landing spot!
 Can your child jump a further distance?

 Snow is the best reason to get outside in the winter!
-Bundle up, have fun, and once you’ve headed indoors, a small cup of hot chocolate (don’t forget the marshmallows) is the perfect way to cap off a snowy, active day.
+Bundle up, enjoy the winter wonderland, and once you’ve headed indoors, a small cup of hot chocolate (don’t forget the marshmallows) is the perfect way to cap off a snowy, active day.
 And if your kids exhaust this list?
 I’m sure there’s always a car to brush off or a sidewalk they can clear!